-Description of how non-attendance is managed by the school
+Description of how this school manages non-attendance

-Non-attendance is managed in state schools in line with the Department of Education procedures, Managing Student Absences and Enforcing Enrolment and Attendance at State Schools and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.
+Queensland state schools manage non-attendance in line with the Queensland Department of Education procedures: Managing Student Absences and Enforcing Enrolment and Attendance at State Schools; and Roll Marking in State Schools, which outline processes for managing and recording student attendance and absenteeism.

 At Mango Hill State School attendance is considered to be of great importance.
-We regularly circulate the message that if children are not at school we can't teach them.
+We regularly circulate the message that if children are not at school, we can't teach them.
 The research behind attendance and achievement is discussed and shared with parents and we encourage parents to ensure their children are at school every day of the school year.
-We also monitor lateness and early leavers as these account for large numbers of interruptions to learning every day.
+We also monitor lateness and early leavers, as these account for large numbers of interruptions to learning every day.